The Intellectual Property and Antitrust Review: Japan

 As regards case law, as stated in Section IV.ii above, the IP High Court held that, in certain circumstances, a patent holder's action to seek an injunction constitutes an abuse of right although no legal theory used to impose licensing obligations was mentioned.

-Regarding licensing under FRAND terms, the IP High Court in the Apple vs. Samsung case49 found that the amount of damages that corresponds to the royalty amount to be calculated based on FRAND terms is as follows:
+Regarding licensing under FRAND terms, the IP High Court in the Apple v.
+Samsung case50 found that the amount of damages that corresponds to the royalty amount to be calculated based on FRAND terms is as follows:

 The amount of the FRAND royalty should be calculated in the following way: (1) multiplying the sales turnover of the applicable products, which practice Samsung's SEP enforced in this case, by the contribution ratio of the compliance with the Standard by such products, (2) multiplying the amount obtained in (1) by the royalty rate cap, which is applied from the standpoint of preventing the aggregate amount of royalty from being unreasonably high; and (3) dividing the amount obtained in (2) by the number of essential patents for the Standard.

-The Japan Patent Office published the Guide 'Licensing Negotiations Involving Standard-Essential Patents' (SEP Guide) on 5 June 2018.50 The SEP Guide aims to enhance transparency and predictability, and facilitate negotiations to quickly resolve issues concerning licensing terms (FRAND terms) of SEP.
+The Japan Patent Office published the Guide 'Licensing Negotiations Involving Standard-Essential Patents' (the SEP Guide) on 5 June 2018.51 The SEP Guide aims to enhance transparency and predictability, and facilitate negotiations to quickly resolve issues concerning licensing terms (FRAND terms) of SEPs.
 Although the SEP Guide does not specifically describe particular instructions on FRAND terms, it introduces various royalty calculation methods such as reasonable royalties, non-discriminatory royalties and other types of royalties such as fixed rate and fixed amount, lump-sum payment and running royalty payments.

 iv Anticompetitive or exclusionary royalties